OpenRepositoriesConference/Super-Simple-Static-Sustainable/preso/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide6.png' alt='EPrints to Easy Open static export :: Here’s last year’s slides… (sorry Rory ;) Actually, here’s a SVN commit: :: ~/tools/static_site.plRev 7182 – 4607 d 19 h (Monday 24th October 2011)Author: tdb01r (Tim Brody)Log message:* experimental tool to generate a static version of an EPrints repository :: Started enhancing it to output the site in EasyOPEN as previously described. :: Outputs an EPrintsXML metadata file, thumbnails, documents, browse views :: Browser-based search using Lunr.js https://lunrjs.com/ A bit like Solr, but much smaller and not as bright. ::  :: ' title='Slide: 6' border='1'  width='85%%'/>

+Will Fyson - I’m a software engineer who works for CoSector at the University of London.
+We support a number of institutional repositories on different platforms, but my experience is primarily with EPrints and I’d be interested to learn more and explore the possibility of turning an EPrints repository into an offline, stand-alone repository, that can potentially be updated again when Web access is available.

+John Salter (White Rose Libraries / University of Leeds, UK).
+Not sure what I’m expecting - happy to have a play with some new tools to help me understand what’s out there, and how they may fit into things I need to do.
+I’m an EPrints developer/support person (alongside a load of historical cruft I’ve gathered from working in a Library Systems Team / University IT service for too long).

 So, it turns out EPrints started work on this topic approximately 4610 days ago.None of us had actually run it.
 We have now.
 It still works, and outputs a static browseable site, thumbnails, content.So we broke it whilst trying to make it output a site in the EasyOPEN format previously described.Can output static metadata file in a variety of formats (e.g. DC, JSON)